Range Map

 Key Features for GA Buyers

-- Speed-per-Dollar at the Top of the Class.
+- Speed per dollar.
 The 915iS retract has demonstrated 199 KTAS at 18,000 ft on roughly 9 GPH; the 916iS extends that envelope.
-Few certified piston singles approach this ratio.

-- Carbon-Composite Airframe.
+- Carbon-composite airframe.
 Pre-preg carbon fiber with Kevlar elements gives empty weights under 900 lb on the lighter variants and a stiff, modern airframe across the lineup.

-- Multi-Variant Lineup.
+- Multi-variant lineup.
 Engine packages from 912ULS / 914 / 915iS / 916iS, with fixed or retractable gear, let buyers pick a configuration that fits training, touring, or top-end performance use.

-- Standard Ballistic Parachute.
+- Standard ballistic parachute.
 A full-airframe BRS is standard on most build packages, paralleling the Cirrus CAPS philosophy at a fraction of the airframe cost.

-- Constant-Speed Propeller on the Retracts.
+- Constant-speed propeller on the retracts.
 Retractable variants ship with a Woodcomp three-blade constant-speed prop, which is the lever you need to actually use the high-altitude turbocharged power.

 Trade-offs

-- Experimental Exhibition in the US.
+- Experimental exhibition in the US.
 The high-performance retract variants combine retractable gear and a constant-speed prop, which excludes them from the original Light Sport rules.
 They ship under experimental exhibition category, with operating limitations meaningfully different from a standard-category certified aircraft.

-- Tight Cabin and Useful Load.
+- Tight cabin and useful load.
 A two-place ultralight platform with high-performance kit installed leaves limited margin: two adults plus full fuel often pushes near MTOW, and the cockpit is narrower than typical certified two-seaters.

-- Maintenance Complexity for the Class.
+- Maintenance complexity for the class.
 Retractable gear, constant-speed prop, and turbo-injected Rotax add inspection and overhaul complexity that buyers stepping up from a fixed-gear LSA should plan and budget for.

-- US Parts and Support.
+- US parts and support.
 JMB ships from the Czech Republic.
 Owners report that parts logistics and service-network depth lag the larger US-based composite manufacturers.

 See Also